b3-exmo/b3-exmo.github.io/docs/Prophets/Brigham Young/Blood Atonement.md

 comments: true
 ---
 # 🩸 Blood Atonement
-I don't know what to say in introduction.
-This practice is pretty self-explanatory, and you'll get the picture soon enough.
-Read on!

 ## Modern Church's comments
 > *"==The lady doth protest too much, methinks==" is a line from the play Hamlet by William Shakespeare.
 It is spoken by Queen Gertrude in response to the insincere overacting of a character in the play within a play created by Prince Hamlet to elicit evidence of his uncle's guilt in the murder of his father, the King of Denmark.*
 >